 Before God, there is no difference between the people of the world’s nations and tribes.
 There is a oneness to the human race that transcends all categories that might separate them.

 Unauthorized immigration presents a challenge.
-Undocumented persons simply do not have the necessary legal documents required by the United States government to be in the country, and this is because they entered the country in illegal ways.
+Undocumented persons simply do not have the necessary legal documents required by the United States government to be in the country, and this is because they entered the country in illegal ways or overstayed their legal limits.

 The Apostle Paul famously wrote: